Kreativsoehne/Cookieconsent/readme.md

 # Kreativsoehne - Cookieconsent

-Cookie optin banner blocking major cookies through [cookieconsent](https://www.osano.com/cookieconsent)
+Cookie optin with [cookieconsent](https://www.osano.com/cookieconsent) as the banner and ways to block cookies and external resources.

 ## Install